HSF/hsf.github.io/organization/_posts/2018/2018-06-21-coordination.md

 HSF/WLCG Workshop Follow-up
 ===========================
 -   New activity areas for critical areas:
-    -   We will setup working groups in analysis, reconstruction and simulation areas soon, follow up on CWP roadmap.
+    -   We will set up working groups in analysis, reconstruction and simulation areas soon, follow up on CWP roadmap.
 Means to provide input to LHCC review.
     -   Please think about names of good people to be involved.